 Whether you have an indoor cat or an outdoor cat, your main priority is to keep your feline friend happy and healthy.
 While outdoor cats get to enjoy the open air and have much more room to roam, this doesn't mean indoor cats are destined for misery.
 After all, indoor kitties get to enjoy warm naps on sunlight-covered carpets.

 "Is my cat happy?" is a question often asked.
 How can you tell if your indoor cat is content with her lifestyle?
 These are the signs that your cat is happy with life on the inside: They purr, play, stare, and use scratching posts.

 Outdoor cats are permitted to come and go in a household, while indoor cats spend the majority of their time inside.
 Generally, indoor cats are larger than outdoor cats and shed nearly year round (outdoor cats shed about once a year).
-Indoor cats also live much longer statistically.
-Yet, despite their differences, all cats require a loving, safe and fun environment.
+Indoor cats also live much longer, according to statistics.
+Yet, despite their differences, all cats require a loving, safe, and fun environment.

 Along with toys, scratching posts give your indoor cat critical stimulation that outdoor cats get by scratching trees and other rough surfaces.
 Cats have a natural instinct to scratch, and they will release this energy (even if it means they have to use your couch).
 Scratching posts protect your furniture from feline claws while giving your cat a chance to express her natural urges.